DataONEorg/Education/_lessons/README.md

 A list of the lessons can be found on [the repository's website][website].
 The first page will present you with a list of the available lessons.
-Clicking on each lesson will bring you to the lesson page, where you can launch the presentation, download a PDF, or see the handout and exercices.
+Clicking on each lesson will bring you to the lesson page, where you can launch the presentation, download a PDF, or see the handout and exercises.

 [website]: https://dataoneorg.github.io/Education/ "Homepage for the DataONE lessons"